-So, today, let me help you out the search for the perfect instrument.
+So, today, let me help you out with the search for the perfect instrument.

 I have put up together five of the best classical guitar under $1000, each product has been thoroughly researched and reviewed in a way that will help let you know of every detail.

 If you want to find out which brands made it to the list then please keep on reading below.

 Here are our top picks for the best classical guitars under $1000

 This guitar will definitely give you good value for your money.
 This is among Cordoba’s flagship models and belongs to the Luthier series.
 Cordoba C9 is made of solid Canadian cedar top while its back and sides use solid mahogany.
 Its rosewood fingerboard, on the other hand, comes in a C-shape mahogany neck while the binding and bridge are all made up of Indian rosewood.

 The guitar also looks very unique with the rosette that surrounds the soundhole.
 This design has been inspired by a 1920’s rosette designed by Domingo Esteso.
 Do you know that this rosette is decorated by hand using mother-of-pearl?
 Pretty fascinating, isn’t it?